-It seems you can see Firefox's new logo a week early thanks to a Mozilla sticker pack
+New Mozilla Firefox logo arrives next week, but you probably can see it now

 Last year, Mozilla creative director Tim Murray announced a rebranding plan to accommodate Mozilla's growing suite of software and services beyond the Firefox browser.
 Last week, Murray said the nonprofit will reveal the new Firefox logo design the week of June 10.

 But if you poke around the open-source software project, you can get a sneak preview right now.

 New Firefox logos are on the developer site for the Fenix version of Firefox for Android.
-And on Tuesday, Sean Martell, Firefox's communication design leader, tweeted a photo of Firefox stickers that appears to include the new design, too.
+And on Tuesday, Sean Martell, Firefox's communication design leader, tweeted a photo of a box of Firefox stickers that appears to include the new design, too.

-The new logo shows Firefox's world-embracing fox character looking more toward you -- a first for the icon's history, though no vulpine facial features are visible.
-The design is a little more simplified, but it's got the same general colors and appearance, so you're not likely to be too thrown off by the change when clicking icons.
+The new logo shows Firefox's world-embracing fox looking more toward you -- a first for the icon's history, though no vulpine facial features are visible.
+The design is more simplified and stylized, compared with the current version.
+But it's got the same general colors and appearance, so you're not likely to be thrown off by the change when clicking icons.

-Changes to icons and logos and brands often accompany bigger changes at an organization -- like Mozilla's Firefox Quantum launch in November 2017, which brought Mozilla's last logo update.
+Changes to icons, logos and brands often accompany bigger changes at an organization -- like Mozilla's Firefox Quantum launch in November 2017, which brought Mozilla's most recent logo update.

 Despite the fresh coat of paint and many deeper changes to Firefox, though, Mozilla's browser continues to slowly decline when it comes to the number of monthly users.
-Mozilla's newest push to stand out against Google's dominant Chrome is a major embrace of user privacy.
+Mozilla's newest push to stand out against Google's dominant Chrome is its major embrace of user privacy.

-If you're keeping score, the new Firefox design looks like Mozilla's system 1 styling, one of two options that Murray proposed in 2018.
+If you're keeping score, the new Firefox design looks like Mozilla's system 1 styling, one of two options that Murray proposed last year.
 The logo embodies the present "flat" design trend with clean, stylized graphics replacing "skeuomorphic" rendering of real-world objects.
 The new logo continues Mozilla's earlier push toward a flatter design.

-Mozilla didn't comment on the new Firefox logo, but it said in a statement Wednesday it's planning to speak more about its new design system next week.
+Mozilla didn't comment on the new Firefox logo, but it said in a statement Wednesday that it's planning to speak about its new design system next week.

-Still, the organization has been drawing closer to a new look.
+Still, the organization has been transitioning to a new look.
 Its new Lockwise password manager uses the new design language.
-The Firefox section of Mozilla's design guidelines has no Firefox icons.
+The Firefox section of Mozilla's design guidelines currently has no Firefox icons.

 And when Mozilla Chief Executive Chris Beard announced a new default setting on Tuesday under which Firefox blocks websites from tracking you across the web, the top graphic showed the system 1 styling.